 We compare the prices of American Silver Eagles from national reputable bullion dealers.
 Our product listings compare the online prices to help you buy the cheapest American Silver Eagles.

-With the passing of the Liberty Coin Act congress authorized the creation of the Silver Eagle coin by the US Mint.
+With the passing of the Liberty Coin Act in 1985, the U.S. Congress authorized the creation of the Silver Eagle coin by the US Mint.
 The first coin was released in November 1986.
-The design of the American Silver Eagle coin features the Walking Liberty design by Adolph Weinman on the obverse of the coin.
-The reverse of the coin, designed by John Merchant, features the Heraldic eagle with shield and thirteen five-pointed stars.
+The design of the American Silver Eagle coin features Adolph Weinman's Walking Liberty design on the obverse of the coin.
+The reverse of the coin, designed by John Mercanti, features the Heraldic eagle with shield and thirteen five-pointed stars.
 The American Silver Eagle coin is struck in both bullion and proof versions.
-As of 2017 over a half a billion, 500 million, Silver Eagle coins had been struck by the US Mint.
+As of 2017 over a half a billion, or 500 million, Silver Eagle coins had been struck by the US Mint.

-Silver Eagle Coins are a wise choice for getting started in silver investing.
+American Silver Eagles are a wise choice for getting started in silver investing.
 The are readily available, affordable and easy to store.
 American Silver Eagle coins are an excellent store of wealth and should be an essential part of any precious metals investment portfolio.

 |Weight:||1 troy oz (31.1 grams)|

 Prices for Silver Eagle coins fluctuate on a daily basis based on the silver spot price.
 The prices shown on FindBullionPrices.com are pulled directly from the dealer's websites and are updated hourly.

 The US Mint charges dealers a premium on Silver Eagle coins.
 The lowest priced Silver Eagle coins that are from the current mint year in uncirculated condition will cost at least $2 above spot price.
 When dealers purchase Silver Eagle coins from the US Mint they are charged LBMA spot price plus a $2 premium.